codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

   * [Step-by-step installation](#install-first-gitops-runtime-in-account): Follow our step-by-step guide to install the Hybrid GitOps Runtime from the Codefresh UI.

 * **Installing additional GitOps Runtimes in accounts**
-  If you have already installed a GitOps Runtime in your account, and want to install additional Runtimes on different clusters on different clusters within the same account, continue with a simplified installation.
+  If you have already installed a GitOps Runtime in your account, and want to install additional Runtimes on different clusters within the same account, continue with a [simplified installation](#install-additional-gitops-runtimes-in-account) from the Codefresh UI, or use [Terraform](/install-gitops-runtime-via-terraform).
-  Since you have already set up the Git provider and Shared Configuration Repository for your account during the initial installation, go for the [shorter install](#install-additional-gitops-runtimes-in-account).
+  Git provider and Shared Configuration Repository for example are not required for the additional Runtimes, as they are already set up for your account.